 Systematic failures caused women to bear additional burdens from the aftermath of climate change in their communities.
 Faced with sporadic yet intense storms, the fragile infrastructure of chore-flooded homes were utterly destroyed.
 As a consequence, women had to stretch their limited domestic income to manage the household budget, simultaneously over-exerting themselves in the workforce to find alternative sources of income.
 With the rapid acceleration of atmospheric temperature, extreme heat also caused life-threatening heat strokes among older women who continued to work to support their families.

-While reading news articles through my iPhone screen had previously been my sole window into the outside realities of climate change, my heart was shattered upon witnessing this stark contrast in the quality of life afforded to the women of Barbados and my privileged life in Canada.
-I came to understand that the climate problem is not only environmental and that suffering in the climate crisis is often exacerbated under systems of oppression.
+While reading news articles through my iPhone screen had previously been my sole window into the outside realities of climate change, what now laid before me was a bleak contrast in the quality of life afforded to the women of Barbados and my privileged life in Canada.
+I came to understand that the climate problem is not only environmental – that suffering in the climate crisis is often exacerbated under systems of oppression.
 From there on, I finally identified myself with the millions of youth who have been marching endlessly for climate justice around the world.

 In October of 2018, I participated in my own climate walkout from McGill University, along with thousands of students in Montreal, to demand and urge for a stop to the age of fossil fuels.